Predicting the future is an impossible task

 Highest Employment Area of Study #1: Health Care

-“The health care and social assistance industry is projected to create about 28 per cent of all new jobs in the U.S. economy,” according to the U.S. Department of Labor’s Occupational Outlook Handbook, 2010-2020 projections.
+“The health care and social assistance industry are projected to create about 28 percent of all new jobs in the U.S. economy,” according to the U.S. Department of Labor’s Occupational Outlook Handbook, 2010-2020 projections.

 Highest Employment Area of Study #2: IT & Computer Sciences